 3. Start planning your work & travel experience right away

-- Look for potential freelance gigs at platforms such as Upwork, Freelancer or PeoplePerHour.
+- Look for potential freelance gigs at platforms such as Upwork, Freelancer, or PeoplePerHour.

 - Choose a place to start your trip, and research local meetup groups or networking spaces you can join.
-It will help you meet other people, as well as having a dedicated workspace.
+It will help you meet other people, as well as have a dedicated workspace.
 In this way, you won’t feel that tempted to forget about work 😉

 - Make sure you’ll have an Internet connection at your new right away.
 Otherwise, take the first couple of days free to get all arrangements ready.

-- If you don’t have any reason to stay at your hometown – like children or other family members you’re taking care of, set the start date as soon as possible!
+- If you don’t have any reason to stay in your hometown – like children or other family members you’re taking care of, set the start date as soon as possible!
 You’ll never find the right time to leave, so just do it!

 - Check out this post on how to plan your work & travel experience – and enjoy freelancing!

 Is It Possible to Work While Traveling with Kids in the Mix?

 Of course, you can!
 You just need a little bit more planning work on the logistics, but I can only recommend a family experience like that!

 Check out this post about one of my work & travel adventures with my children.
 And if you’re still not sure if you’re going to be able to survive it, you can also try first working during a normal summer vacation.
 If you like the experience, just repeat for a longer period of time 😉